karanwadhwa/reddit-search/README.md

 # reddit-search
-Playing around with the reddit api
+Playing around with the reddit api using es6, fetch and parcel